 What This Fellowship Means for Women

 Women have not always had a voice on Capitol Hill.
 It wasn't until the 1920s that women could even vote.
 Despite our great strides forward in the mission to advance gender equity, we still do not have paid family leave or paid sick leave.
 We are still fighting for the Equal Rights Amendment.
 We have not instituted Equal Pay for Equal Work.
 Some women still have to choose between family life and education or career opportunities.
 Women today who have just graduated college on average earn $8000 less per year than their male counterparts, if they are lucky enough to graduate college (some 16% of women drop out due to pregnancy).
 Women are more likely to live below the poverty line.
 85% of the people who experience domestic violence are women.
 3 women are murdered every day by a current or former male partner in the U.S. Too many women experience sexual violence.
 Progressives have stood behind gender equity and supported national policies, but we still have a long way to go, and in order to fight for policies that uplift and empower women, we need to talk about the reality of daily life for women across the spectrum of life experience.

 Renuka Nagaraj, Esq.

-The Women's Initiative Fellowship is a year-long project that builds on and amplifies conversations surrounding reproductive choice and financial security and helps shape a political strategy to advance a progressive outlook on women's rights in national policy.
-As part of the Fellowship, Progressive Congress in cooperation with the Congressional Progressive Caucus has organizedthe 2016 women's roundtable discussion: Securing Autonomy: The Link Between Reproductive Health Access and Financial Security, which will take place on Capitol Hill on April 28, 2016.
+The Women's Initiative Fellowship was a year-long project that built on and amplified conversations surrounding reproductive choice and financial security and helps shape a political strategy to advance a progressive outlook on women's rights in national policy.
+As part of the Fellowship, Progressive Congress (now Congressional Progressive Caucus Center,) in cooperation with the Congressional Progressive Caucus, organized the 2016 women's roundtable discussion: Securing Autonomy: The Link Between Reproductive Health Access and Financial Security, which took place on Capitol Hill on April 28, 2016.

 Securing Autonomy - White Paper on Women's Issues.
 Click below to read the full report.